bwelsh515/iris/README.md

 ## Iris in the Future

+- Get Application hosted on a public website (potentially AWS or Heroku)
 - Add Timestamp to each user Entry
 - Allow the user to edit/delete his/her entries.
 - Add different strategies for registering (Facebook, Google, Twitter)